 If you've become disabled and haven't been able to work, you may be wondering if you can get benefits through Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
 An attorney can help you through the process, but what would you have to pay for legal help?
 We surveyed readers across the U.S. who applied for SSI or SSDI to ask about their experiences and the outcome of their applications.
 Here's what we learned about the cost of working with a lawyer.

-Even though disability attorneys' fees are usually capped at $6,000, nearly seven in ten of our readers (68%) told us their attorneys received less than that amount.
+Even though disability attorneys' fees are usually capped at $7,200, nearly seven in ten of our readers (68%) told us their attorneys received less than that amount.
 The overall average was $3,750—quite a bit lower than the cap.
 For those whose initial application was approved, the average was even lower: $3,100.
 When a case went to an appeal hearing, the average amounts were higher.
-More than half of readers who got an award after a hearing decision reported that their lawyers were paid the maximum of $6,000, with an average fee of $4,600.
+More than half of readers who got an award after a hearing decision reported that their lawyers were paid the maximum, with an average fee of $4,600.
 (Please note that this survey was conducted before the SSA increased the fee cap from $6,000 to $7,200 on November 30, 2022.)